CianOSullivan/SpecialSymbols-vscode/README.md

 Go to a symbol by clicking the symbol.
 It is as easy as that!

 Notes can be added to each symbols by clicking the 'Add note' button on the symbol in the sidebar.
+To view a note, hover over the symbol in the sidebar.

 Symbols can be deleted from the sidebar by right-clicking the symbol and clicking the 'Delete' button.